habitat-sh/on-prem-builder/docs-chef-io/content/habitat/builder/on_prem/manage/upgrade.md

 {{< warning >}}

 Special care must be taken when upgrading Chef Habitat On-Prem Builder to a version dated **20260728** or later from an earlier version.
-This release includes major version upgrades of Minio and PostgreSQL.
+This release includes major version upgrades of MinIO and PostgreSQL.
 If your on-prem deployment includes `builder-minio` or `builder-datastore`, installing the newer package versions will trigger an automatic data migration, which can take several minutes to complete.
 Customers who run their own external PostgreSQL or S3-compliant storage do not need to worry about this migration.

 Before upgrading, be sure to: